I am a big fan of Walt Disney's mantra: "It's kind of fun to do the impossible."

-Often referenced as the go-to liquor lawyer in Tennessee, Will Cheek is a preeminent member of Adams and Reese's Alcohol and Hospitality practice.
+Often referenced as the go-to liquor lawyer in Tennessee, Will Cheek leads the Tennessee Retail Team of Adams and Reese's Alcohol and Hospitality practice.
 He counsels both local and national clients on licensing and regulatory compliance under Tennessee state and local liquor and beer laws.

 Will represents clients before the Tennessee Alcoholic Beverage Commission and local beer boards in licensing, enforcement actions and administrative hearings.
 Working in concert with Adams and Reese's Government Relations team, he drafts state and local liquor legislation and represents clients in state court actions challenging existing ordinances and statutes and regulations.